dgonzo/toadie/README.rst

 toadie
 ######

-Toadie is a microservices framework that includes everything needed to create task queue based microservices using the ambassador pattern. toadie supports the concepts of `service` and `task`.
+Toadie is a microservices framework that includes everything needed to create task queue based microservices using the ambassador pattern to run on a compute cluster (like Elastic Container Service or Kubernetes).
+Toadie supports the concepts of `service` and `task`.

     * Service: Long-running application or worker
-    * Task: Short-running application or worker
+    * Task: Short-running application or worker, which often requires additional compute resorces be added to cluster

 Toadie is designed with analytic processes and smaller teams in mind.